 An individual must meet medical criteria as well as financial criteria to be eligible for Community Medicaid.
 An applicant is required to need assistance with at least two "Activities of Daily Living" (ADLs) to be eligible for Medicaid benefits at home.
-The applicant must require supervision with more than one ADL if the individual has an Alzheimer's or dementia diagnosis.
+Or, the applicant can require supervision with more than one ADL if the individual has an Alzheimer's or dementia diagnosis.

 The ADLs commonly include: